DavidHe1127/Platy/docs/asg.md

 ## Cluster Auto Scaling Key Points

 - CAS relies on ECS capacity providers, which provide the link between your ECS cluster and the ASGs you want to use.
+- Previously, tasks that cannot be placed due to insufficient compute resources will fail immediately.
+Now with managed scaling policy enabled in capacity provider, tasks will go into provisioning state instead and later be deployed when more instances come up as result of scale out.
+Currently, it allows 100 tasks in provisioning state to be queued.

 #### Scaling Design/Strategy